1.) Give a 💩.

 Fonts, similar to colors, evoke different feelings and emotions.
 They drastically affect the way your audience reads your text.
 Using them properly maximizes their effect on the audience.

 When choosing the right font, think about typeface, size, effect, and color.
 In the example below, the creator used a different typeface in the color red to emphasize certain keywords.
 Doing so breaks the monotony of the sentence.
+You can match and pair fonts here.

 5.)
 Think of it like a story.